 Making teeth great again

 He is also a Consultant at Guy’s & St Thomas’ Hospital NHS trust and teaches at King’s College London (KCL)-the largest dental school in Europe.
 He has published over 100 papers in peer reviewed journals.
-The impact of his research and clinical excellence has resulted in Shanon being invited as a keynote speaker at over 120 international meetings spanning 5 continents.
+The impact of his research and clinical excellence has resulted in Shanon being invited as a keynote speaker at over 150 international meetings spanning 5 continents.

 Shanon has been saving and making teeth great again by carrying out root canal treatment for over 20 years.

 Shanon is recognised internationally for his high impact research on root resorption, treatment outcomes and 3D Cone Beam Computed Tomography (CBCT) imaging.
-This is reflected in him being lead author of 4 European Society of Endodontology position statements (CBCT 2014, 2019 & External Cervical Resorption 2018, Root Resorption 2023) which are used by dentists in Europe and beyond for guidance on the managing complex root canal problems.
+This is reflected in him being lead author of several European Society of Endodontology position statements (CBCT 2014, 2019 & External Cervical Resorption 2018, Root Resorption 2023) which are used by dentists in Europe and beyond for guidance on the managing complex root canal problems.

 If you have not fallen asleep yet, then please do scroll down....